WebAssembly/spec/document/core/exec/runtime.rst

    pair: abstract syntax; handler
 .. _syntax-frame:
 .. _syntax-label:
+.. _syntax-handler:
 .. _frame:
 .. _label:
 .. _handler:
-.. _exn:
 .. _stack:

 Stack
 ~~~~~

 Besides the :ref:`store <store>`, most :ref:`instructions <syntax-instr>` interact with an implicit *stack*.
-The stack contains five kinds of entries:
+The stack contains the following kinds of entries:

 * *Values*: the *operands* of instructions.